AnnonymousForPapers/CoT_Reasoning_Test/README.md

 The codes related to the CommonsenseQA (CSQA) dataset are in the [CSQA folder](CSQA/README.md).

-The codes related to the Proof and Ontology-Generated Question-Answering-Out-Of-Demonstration (PrOntoQA-OOD) datasett are in the [prontoqa folder](prontoqa/README.md).
+The codes related to the Proof and Ontology-Generated Question-Answering-Out-Of-Demonstration (PrOntoQA-OOD) dataset are in the [prontoqa folder](prontoqa/README.md).

 ## References
 **CSQA**